borchero/terraform-plan-comment/README.md

 This parameter is particularly useful for `workflow_dispatch` triggers or other non-PR events where you want to post a comment to a specific pull request.
 You can use a previous step to find the PR number associated with your branch.

+### `expand-comment`

+Whether to expand the comment details.
+When enabled, the detail points in the pull request comment are expanded by default.

 ## Outputs